timescale/docs/_troubleshooting/mst/transaction-wraparound.md

 Some applications may not automatically adjust their configuration based on actual PostgreSQL configuration and may show unnecessary warnings.
-For example, PGHero's default settings alert when 500 million transactions have been created instead of an alert after 1.5 billion transactions.
+For example, PGHero's default settings alert when 500 million transactions have been created instead of alerting after 1.5 billion transactions.
 Change the value of the `transaction_id_danger` setting from 1500000000 to 500000000 to receive warnings when the transaction limit reaches 1.5 billion.